frasta/DCS-Discord-bot/README.md

   <img src="https://cdn.discordapp.com/attachments/1072564804809654332/1072571238989443204/image.png"/>
 </p>

-- if you want to use your custom emojis from your server, you need to get their IDs and put them in the **index.js** ( //TODO put your own Emoji ID ) file and in the **DBSGameGUI.lua** file (mostly in the function getIcon)
+- If you want to use your custom emojis from your server, you need to get their IDs and put them in the **index.js** ( //TODO put your own Emoji ID ) file and in the **DBSGameGUI.lua** file (mostly in the function getIcon)
 To get the emoji ID of something you added to your Discord server:
-- type in Discord:
+- Type in Discord:
 `\:TheNameOfYourEmoji:`
 And you should get something like that `<:TheNameOfYourEmoji:aRandomNumber>`